 Diesel fuel specification Location

+Diesei luei specification Lucation

 ASTM D975 USA

 No. 1D S15

 No. 2D S15

 EN590:96 European Union

 ISO 8217 DMX International

 BS 2869-A1 or A2 United Kingdom

 JIS K2204 Grade No. 2 Japan

 KSM-2610 Korea

-GB252 China
+GB19147-2016 China

-Additional technical fuel requirements
+■ Additional technical fuel requirements

-- The fuel cetane number should be equal to 45 or higher. - The sulfur content must not exceed 15 ppm by volume.
+- The fuel cetane number should be equal to 45 or higher. - The sulfur content must not exceed 15 ppm by mass.
 A higher sulfur content fuel may cause sulfuric acid corrosion in the cylinders of the engines.
-Especially in U.S.A. and Canada, Ultra Low Sulfur fuel must be used. - Never mix kerosene, used engine oil, or residual fuels with the diesel fuel. - Water and sediment in the fuel should not exceed 0.05 % by volume. - Keep the fuel tank and fuel-handling equipment clean at all times. - Poor quality fuel can reduce engine performance and/or cause engine damage. - Fuel additives are not recommended.
+Especially in U.S.A. and Canada, Ultra Low Sulfur fuel must be used. - Never mix kerosene, used engine oil, or residual fuels with the diesel fuel. - Water and sediment in the fuel should not exceed 200 mg/kg. - Keep the fuel tank and fuel-handling equipment clean at all times. - Poor quality fuel can reduce engine performance and/or cause engine damage. - Fuel additives are not recommended.
 Some fuel additives may cause poor engine performance.
-Consult your dealer for more information. - Ash content not to exceed 0.01 % by volume. - Carbon residue content not to exceed 0.35 % by volume.
+Fuel additives containing alcohol content, such as drainage agent etc. have adverse effects on the sealing section, and it will result in fuel leaks.
+Consult your dealer for more information. - Ash content not to exceed 0.01 % by mass.

+- Carbon residue content not to exceed 0.35 % by mass.
 Less than 0.1 % is preferred. - Total aromatics content should not exceed 35 % by volume.
-Less than 30 % is preferred.

-- PAH (Polycyclic Aromatic Hydrocarbons) content should be below 10 % by volume. - Metal content of Na, Mg, Si, and Al should be equal to or lower than 1 mass ppm.
+Less than 30 % is preferred. - PAH (Polycyclic Aromatic Hydrocarbons) content should be below 10 % by volume. - Metal content of Na, Mg, Si, and Al should be equal to or lower than 1 mass ppm.
 (Test analysis method JPI-5S-44-95) - Lubricity: Wear mark of WS1.4 should be Max.
 0.018 in.
 (460 μm) at HFRR test. - Be sure to use fuel that does not contain zinc or sodium. - Never use kerosene or fuel mixed with kerosene. - Never use fuel that has been stored in a drum or the like for a long period of time. - Be sure to use fuel purchased from authorized diesel fuel suppliers.

-Bio-diesel fuels
+■ Bio-diesel fuels